 Estabelecimento de Comidas Ving Kei 榮記豆腐麵食

 For beancurd fans, Ving Kei makes your dreams come true!
 They serve dishes such as stirred thick noodles with tofu and cuttlefish balls.
 Wash this down with a glass of fresh soy milk and call it a day!
 You can also finish your meal with their traditional beancurd dessert which is just melt-in-your-mouth delish.

 Estabelecimento de Comidas Ving Kei 47 Rua da Tercena, Macau, +853 2892 1152

 Loja de Canja Leong Heng Kei 梁慶記

-This is one of the oldest noodle places in Macau, cooking noodle soup for the locals for more than 90 years.
-Situated on a narrow side street, the open kitchen can be a little hard to find if you are walking pass too quickly.
-On the day I visited, I was sat next to the person who makes wonton daily.
-It is amazing to watch how he carefully folds the shrimps into thin slices of egg pastry to form delicate pockets of deliciousness.
-Definitely worth trying if you are around the area!
+This is one of the oldest noodle places in Macau and one of the best for local-style noodles in Macau.
+They have been cooking soup noodles for the locals for more than 90 years!
+Situated on a narrow side street, the open kitchen can be a little hard to find if you walk too quickly.
+The day we were there, we sat next to the person who makes the wontons daily.
+It was amazing to see how he carefully folded the shrimps into thin slices of egg pastry to form these delicate pockets of deliciousness.
+Definitely worth coming here and having a bowl of noodles if you are in the area!

 Loja de Canja Leong Heng Kei Intersection of Rua de Cinco de Outubro & Travessa dos Ovos, Macau, +853 2855 5893